oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

   net.core.wmem_default = 262144
   ```

-* Execute the following once the file is modified.
+* After the file is modified, run the following commands:

     ```bash
     # sysctl -a
     # sysctl -p
     ```

-7. You need to plan your private and public network for containers before you start the installation.
+7. Before you start the installation, you must plan your private and public network.
 You can create a network bridge on every host so containers running within that host can communicate with each other.
 For example, create `rac_pub1_nw` for the public network (`172.16.1.0/24`) and `rac_priv1_nw` (`192.168.17.0/24`) for a private network.
-You can use any network subnet for testing however in this document we reference the public network on `172.16.1.0/24` and the private network on `192.168.17.0/24`.
+You can use any network subnet for testing.
+In this document we reference the public network on `172.16.1.0/24` and the private network on `192.168.17.0/24`.

   ```bash
   # Podman network create --driver=bridge --subnet=172.16.1.0/24 rac_pub1_nw
   # Podman network create --driver=bridge --subnet=192.168.17.0/24 rac_priv1_nw
   ```

-* To run Oracle RAC using Podman on multiple hosts, you will need to create a [Podman `macvlan` network](https://docs.Podman.io/en/latest/markdown/Podman-network-create.1.html) using the following commands:
+* To run Oracle RAC using Podman on multiple hosts, you must create a [Podman `macvlan` network](https://docs.Podman.io/en/latest/markdown/Podman-network-create.1.html), using the following commands:

     ```bash
     # Podman network create -d macvlan --subnet=172.16.1.0/24 --gateway=172.16.1.1 -o parent=eth0 rac_pub1_nw
     # Podman network create -d macvlan --subnet=192.168.17.0/24 -o parent=eth1 rac_priv1_nw
     ```

-8. Oracle RAC needs to run certain processes in real-time mode.
+8. Oracle RAC must run certain processes in real-time mode.
 To run processes inside a container in real-time mode, populate the real-time CPU budgeting on machine restarts. create oneshot systemd service as mentioned following:

 * Create a file `/etc/systemd/system/Podman-rac-cgroup.service`
 * Append the following lines: